mesosphere/dcos-docs-site/pages/dkp/kaptain/1.3.0/uninstall/index.md

 ## Prerequisites

-Before performing the uninstall, you will need:
+Before performing the uninstall, ensure you have:

-* `kubectl` installed, configured to connect to your cluster.
+* `kubectl` installed, and configured to connect to your cluster.
 * `jq` installed, and available in your Linux PATH.

 ## Uninstall Kaptain